Female students turned away from Afghan universities after Taliban ban | Education

 - Afghanistan

-Female university students in Afghanistan were turned away from campuses on Wednesday after the Taliban-run administration said women would be suspended from tertiary education.

-The decision to bar women was announced on Tuesday evening in a letter to universities from the higher education ministry, drawing condemnation from foreign governments and the United Nations.
 "We went to university, the Taliban were at the gate and told us 'you are not allowed to enter the university until further notice' ... everyone was crying," said Shaista, a business studies student at a private university in Kabul.
+Students and Reuters witnesses said that the presence of security forces outside universities was higher than usual and female students were told to leave by armed Taliban forces, even if they were going to complete administrative tasks.

+The bar on women students is likely to complicate the Taliban administration's efforts to gain international recognition and to get rid of sanctions that are severely hampering the economy.
+The U.N.'s mission in Afghanistan asked the Taliban-run administration to "immediately" revoke the decision.

-MORE SANCTIONS POSSIBLE A student at Kabul University said she initially managed to convince guards to allow her inside to collect her diploma as she had finished her final exams and qualified for her degree.
+A student at Kabul University said she initially managed to convince guards to allow her inside to collect her diploma as she had finished her final exams and qualified for her degree.
 But while inside security forces entered and told all women to leave, including those in the middle of exams, meaning she left empty handed.
+At Nangahar University, in eastern Afghanistan, male medical students sitting an exam walked out in solidarity with their female classmates, shown in videos posted on social media and confirmed to Reuters by one of the male students.
+Several male professors at tertiary institutes around the country said on local television and Twitter that they were resigning.

 According to the late Tuesday announcement, the decision was made by the Taliban administration's cabinet.
 Several Taliban officials, including the deputy foreign minister and administration spokesperson, have spoken out in favour of female education in recent months.